 ATP Synthetase has another protein in its base called the F1 part which has a hook-like structure to its end as shown in the picture to which ADP and phosphate bind.

 During entry of Hydrogen to the matrix through ATP synthetase, the ATP synthetase rotates, meanwhile the ADP and phosphate bind to their binding sites at the base of ATP synthetase, when it rotates a little more the inorganic phosphate and ADP are closed in that binding sites and when it rotates even a little more the inorganic phosphate is added to ADP to make ATP which is released to the mitochondrial matrix.

 But here I want to tell you about one clinical situation?

-Sometimes in ATP synthetase, an inhibitor called Oligomycin come and block the pathway due to which the entry of Hydrogen ions stop which results in the stoppage of ATP synthesis so great care should be taken during oligomycin taking.
+Sometimes in ATP synthetase, an inhibitor called Oligomycin comes and blocks the pathway due to which the entry of Hydrogen ions stops which results in the stoppage of ATP synthesis so great care should be taken during oligomycin taking.

 But wait how does ADP enter mitochondria because the inner membrane is also impermeable to ADP?

 You are a genius.

 There is a special transporter for the transport of ADP from the cytoplasm to mitochondria and ATP to the cytoplasm called an adenine nucleotide transporter.
 The ADP enters through Adenine Nucleotide Transporter to mitochondria where phosphate is added at F1 part of ATP Synthetase.
 After the formation of ATP, the ATP leaves the mitochondria through the same Adenine Nucleotide Transporter and is used to release energy in the cytosol and is converted into ADP which again enters mitochondria through the same transporter.